Are You Looking for Home Care for your Mom or Dad in Livingston, NJ?

 Engaging a person living with Alzheimer’s disease

-Seniors experience loss in so many ways; loss of their friends and family members, moving to a different community or a residential facility, loss of ability to get around when they stop driving and lose their independence, in many ways.
+Seniors experience loss in so many ways; loss of their friends and family members, moving to a different community or a residential facility, loss of ability to get around when they stop driving, and loss of independence in many ways.
 For a senior with cognitive impairment, these losses are compounded by slowly losing their ability to comprehend what is happening around them.
-While there is no cure for Alzheimer’s and various other dementias, compassionate, trained aides who know how to maintain a familiar and calm atmosphere can be of great benefit to a person experiencing this confusion.
+While there is no cure for Alzheimer’s and various other dementias, compassionate, trained aides who know how to maintain a familiar and calm atmosphere can greatly benefit a person experiencing this confusion.
 Finding activities which encourage involvement, interaction and enjoyment enhances the quality of life for the senior.
 Knowing how and when to distract or redirect attention in unsettling times is also an important skill to develop when providing dementia care.

 Homewatch CareGivers of South Orange is your trusted source for quality in-home care and residential facility care for seniors, (hourly and live-in) serving Essex, Union and parts of Passaic and Morris counties.
 Call (973)810-0110 for more information.

 Providing the highest quality of care at an affordable cost.
 Our local caregivers are trained, background-checked, and insured.
 This is our promise to you.About Our Caregivers